Anell-dev/Anell-dev/README.md

 I live in [Panama City](https://www.google.com/search?q=ciudad+de+panama&rlz=1C1CHBF_esPA977PA977&oq=ciudad+de+panama&gs_lcrp=EgZjaHJvbWUyBggAEEUYOTIGCAEQRRg80gEIMzAyNWowajeoAgCwAgA&sourceid=chrome&ie=UTF-8), currently studying 📚 a [Bachelor's Degree in Software Development](https://fisc.utp.ac.pa/) at the [Technological University of Panama](https://utp.ac.pa/).

 Developer mainly oriented to the Frontend side with technologies like React, TypeScript and Tailwind.<br/>
-If you wish I can also work on the Backend side with technologies like Node, Express, Java, SpringBoot.<br/>
+If you wish I can also work on the Backend side with technologies like Node, Express, PHP, Laravel.<br/>
 All this complemented with relational and non-relational databases like MySql and MongoDb.

 - 📢 I am currently open to internships and employment.